› Business Loans › Lender Reviews › Truist Business Loans Review

 A Truist representative will contact you if your application is approved.
 You will discuss the application with a loan officer who might ask for additional documentation.

 The bank will walk you through the next steps if you decide to move forward after getting your loan amount, terms, and interest rates.
+Truist Bank’s application process includes several key stages: online application, documentation submission, application review, additional information requests, loan decision, and closing and funding.
 The closing and funding process varies depending on the loan type.

+Managing debt obligations is crucial when taking out a small business loan.
 Most Truist business loan products carry monthly payments.
 Lines of credit might have weekly payments.
+Sign up for auto-draft payments and get a 0.25% interest rate discount.

 You can set up automatic payments to avoid missing any payments.
 Most loans have an APR, so you can save interest by paying them off early.